uoregon-libraries/newspaper-curation-app/hugo/content/setup/user-setup.md

 ## Create Users

-From here you can set up whatever users you need.
+From here you can set up whatever users you need (Tools -> Manage Users).
 NCA's role list should describe the abilities fairly well, and won't be duplicated here.

 Users' logins should match whatever authentication system you're using in your app proxy (e.g., Apache with LDAP).
 NCA will assume whatever Apache sends in